7mind/izumi/doc/microsite/src/main/tut/distage/distage-testkit.md

 - `DistageBIOSpecScalatest`: `F[Throwable, _]`
 - `DistageBIOEnvSpecScalatest`: `F[Any, Throwable, _]`

-For the example application we'll use this to verify the `Score.echoConfig` method.
-Additionally, the `Config` required is from the `distage` object graph defined in `moduleOverrides` above.
-By using is a function from `Config` the required argument will be injected by `distage-testkit`.
+With our demonstration application we'll use this to verify the `Score.echoConfig` method.
+The `Config` required is from the `distage` object graph defined in `moduleOverrides`.
+By using is a function from `Config`, the required argument will be injected by `distage-testkit`.

 ```scala mdoc:fakepackage:to-string
 "fakepackage app": Unit